SAROSH JAFRI

 In 2020, my wife and I were married during the height of the pandemic in an intimate ceremony attended virtually by family and friends.
 In 2022, we purchased our home in Hutto to build our future here.

-On January 14, we welcomed our son, Ziyan Abbas.
+On January 14, we welcomed our son, Ziyan.
 Becoming a father has deepened my commitment to building a stronger future for Hutto families.

 After conversations with mentors, friends, and community members, I answered my call to public service and officially filed to run for Hutto City Council shortly after my 35th birthday.